marvinhm/test-start/README.md

 ## Scenario

-You will be implementing a shopping basket.

-You will need to write code that accepts a basket of items and some discounts, applies the discounts to the items in the basket, and returns a total price.
+a shopping basket that accepts a basket of items and some discounts, applies the discounts to the items in the basket, and returns a total price.

 (Both the basket (i.e. the collection of items) and the collection of discounts are keyed by uuid4.)